proteanhq/protean/docs/guides/domain-behavior/invariants.md

 crucial role in ensuring business validations within a domain.

 Protean treats invariants as first-class citizens, to make them explicit and visible, making it easier to maintain the integrity of the domain model.
+You can define invariants on Aggregates, Entities, and Value Objects.

 ## Key Facts